mrcloudmustache/aws-solutions-architect/security.md

 * Tracks both data and management events

 ## Config

-* Tracks configuration changes across AWS resources
+* Tracks configuration changes across AWS resources, historical view of changes over time.
 * Can notify changes to your resources
-* Keeps inventory of AWS resources
+* Keeps inventory of AWS resources, data stored in S3 bucks and DynamoDB.
 * Can set desired configurationn state for a resource and get notified of any devition from this state.
 * Can track relationships between resources.
 This helps with understanding the impact of changes.